salvationdao/xsyn-transactions/readme.md

 Spin-up

-If you are working on this codebase `make init` will initialize the codebase including spinning up the database with migrations and data migration (data migratiuon needs to be ran after xsyn-service is up and running).
+If you are working on this codebase `make init` will initialize the codebase including spinning up the database with migrations and data migration (data migratiuon needs to be ran after passport-db is up and running).

-If you are not working on the codebase you want to just run `make docker-serve`
+If you are not working on the codebase you want to just run `make docker-serve` and this will run all the needed dockers, for the data-migration to work you will need passport-db up and running.

 Envars
 ```sh